-Discretionary housing payments (DHP) and discretionary council tax discounts (DCTD) are not payments of housing benefit or council tax support.
+Discretionary housing payments (DHP) and discretionary council tax discounts (DCTD) are not payments of housing benefit, council tax support or universal credit.

 You must be entitled to housing benefit/universal credit (housing costs element) to receive a DHP.
-A DHP cannot be used:
+A DHP cannot be used to:

-- to minimise the effect of Job Seeker Plus sanctions
+- minimise the effect of Job Seeker Plus sanctions

-- to make payment when housing benefit is suspended
+- make payment when housing benefit is suspended

-- to help with council tax - there is a separate discretionary council tax discount to help with council tax liability
+- help with council tax - there is a separate discretionary council tax discount to help with council tax liability.

 - You may be eligible for a DCTD even if you are not in receipt of council tax support but you are experiencing financial hardship.